EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/BandOfTheGriffin/Soldiers.md

 ### Dante
-Dante is a  He dawns a light blue wool gambeson embroider with a white griffin and a leather coif.
+Dante is a short man with curly dirty-blond hair He dawns a light blue wool gambeson embroider with a white griffin and a leather coif.
 Ayan wields a oak longbow and a simple dagger into battle.

 ### Diego